Christmas in Charleston: Celebrating the Holiday History in the Holy City

 Charleston has over 200 years of holiday history.
-Christmas traditions like garlands, oyster roasts and city-wide cheer started long ago in the lowcountry.
+Christmas traditions like garlands, oyster roasts, and city-wide cheer started long ago in the lowcountry.
 Much of Charleston’s history is on display at Christmas, both on plantations and in historic homes.
-Discover what Charleston Christmases were like from the 1700s to the present.
+Discover what Christmas in Charleston was like from the 1700s to the present.

 Churches are an important part of the Holy City, and indeed, a crucial part of the Christmas season in Charleston.
 There are a few Holy City churches with long histories here including: